imarkvisser/imarkvisser/README.md

 Welcome to my profile 👋

-I’m currently working as a Site Reliability Engineer at Pandora Intelligence with a main focus on Observability.
+I’m currently working as a Site Reliability Engineer at Fullstaq with a main focus on Observability.

 ### Favourite Open-Source projects
 - <a href="https://github.com/prometheus/prometheus" target="blank">Prometheus</a>